 Enabling Fields

 This setting determines whether the field should be predicted and visible in the extracted output.
 Users can toggle this option depending on whether they want the model to extract and display the field.
-Disabling a field instead of deleting it lets the model keep all previously validated annotations and automatically restores them when the field is re‑enabled.

 Multiple Values